CookieSource/wikijs/customization/file-system-comparison.md

 # Legend

-**CoW:** Copy on write, a technique to greatly reduce disk space usage in trade off for performance.
+**CoW**: Copy on write, a technique to greatly reduce disk space usage in trade off for performance.

-**Journaling:** A file system that keeps track of changes not yet committed to the file system so that in case of a power failure it gets back online faster and is less likely to suffer from data corruption.
+**Journaling**: A file system that keeps track of changes not yet committed to the file system so that in case of a power failure it gets back online faster and is less likely to suffer from data corruption.

-**Compression:** Compresses files on your disk to make them take up less space.
+**Compression**: Compresses files on your disk to make them take up less space.

-**Encryption:** Encrypts your disk securing it with an extra safety measure.
+**Encryption**: Encrypts your disk securing it with an extra safety measure.

-**Snapshots:** Are a way to roll back your system to an earlier state when something goes wrong.
+**Snapshots**: Are a way to roll back your system to an earlier state when something goes wrong.
 It's not a replacement for a proper backup solution.

-**Quota:** Set limits on how much disk space users/projects or programs can use.
+**Quota**: Set limits on how much disk space users/projects or programs can use.

 # Comparison
 Find an overview of the different features each file system offers